enasequence/read_docs/retrieval/programmatic-access/taxon-api.rst

 `ENA Browser <https://www.ebi.ac.uk/ena/browser/view/Taxon:9606>`_.

-There are several ways that you can access information about taxonomy or related records using the REST APIs available through our taxonomy services.
+There are several ways that you can access information about taxonomy or related records using the REST APIs available through the ENA taxonomy services.

 Finding General Information about Taxa
 ======================================

-If you know the scientific name of the organism you can find the taxonomy ID with this endpoint:
+If you know the scientific name of the organism you can find the tax ID with this endpoint:

 .. code-block:: bash